 La noche del pescaíto is the night when the April Fair celebrations start.
 The lights of Portada (the main gate) are turned on and people gather in front of it to watch the event and then they go to the casetas to have dinner and have some fun.

 Tuesday is the first official day of the festival when there are horseback parades through the fairground, with a lot of elegantly dressed “Sevillanas”.

 La Feria de Abril casetas, dress code and bullfights

 The area where the Feria takes place, covers 1.2 square kilometers, including the amusement park.
 The casetas are canvas tent pavilions arranged along 12 streets in this area.
 There are over a thousand tents across Guadalquivir River from downtown Sevilla.

+Though it’s supposed to be a private affair, casual tourists can have a fun and memorable evening by simply crashing the party – it’s not unheard of to strike up an impromptu friendship and be invited in.
 However, there are seven casetas which are open to the public.
 There is the caseta muncipal and one public tent for each of six districts of Seville.

+Women are traditionally wearing a flamenco-style dress, the trajes de flamenca or simply the “faralaes”.
 Every evening some of the year’s top bullfights take place at the historic Plaza de Toros.
 Tickets for these events are often sold a few months in advance.
 The Plaza de Toros de la Real Maestranza de Caballería de Sevilla is the oldest bullring in Spain and is considered the home of bullfighting.